-- This can be used for controls that are inherited by another control.
-(For example, Local Control A inherits all properties from Corporate Control A.) - If your customer is not using inheritance, fill in the value for the property by hand or use an import sheet.
-If the property is not being used at all, hide it using a custom form definition. - Textual Query will help you write the traversal, and can confirm you are using the correct traversal.
-For this example, enter the following into Textual Query:
+- This can be used for controls that are inherited by another control (Local Control A inherits all properties from Corporate Control A). - If your customer is not using inheritance, fill in the value for the property by hand or use an import sheet.
+If the property is not being used at all, hide it with the custom form definition. - To confirm you are using the correct traversal in this example, enter the following into Textual Query: